andyl/uber_gen/notes/design.md

 ### Command-Line Invocation

-Using Playbooks (Xtools) on the command line or in a bash script:
+Using Actions (Xtools) on the command line or in a bash script:
 - each playbook (xtool) should act as a standalone executable
 - context comes from STDIN or command-line param
 - params are command-line options